Folkwise-io/mintbean-cli/docs/adding_new_templates.md

 ## Getting Started

+1. If you have mint installed globaly `npm uninstall -g mintbean-cli`
-1. Fork the repository
+2. Fork the repository
-2. Create a branch named Template[Name]
-3. Add your Template to the templates folder
+3. `git clone <fork>`
+4. Link it to your global packages `npm link`
+5. Create a branch with a descriptive name of the template `git checkout -b temp/[template-name]`
+6. Apply your changes
-4. Open a pull request against the main branch
+7. Open a pull request against the main branch

 #### Every template requires the following